-An employer uses a person specification for an accountant’s post that states ‘employees must be confident in dealing with external clients’ when in fact the job in question does not involve liaising directly with external clients.
-This requirement is unnecessary and could lead to discrimination against disabled people who have difficulty interacting with others, such as some people with autism.
+“An employer uses a person specification for an accountant’s post that states “employees must be confident in dealing with external clients” when in fact the job in question does not involve liaising directly with external clients.
+This requirement is unnecessary and could lead to discrimination against disabled people who have difficulty interacting with others, such as some people with autism.”

 Employment Code para 16.4

-British Stammering Association has some guidance for employers in this area: scroll down to Role descriptions & objectives on Employers & HR professionals (stamma.org).
+The British Stammering Association has some guidance for employers on requiring “excellent communication skills”: scroll down to Role descriptions & objectives on Employers & HR professionals (stamma.org).

-Are any stated qualifications really required?
+Are the stated qualifications really required?
 Research indicates that the higher a person’s severity of stammering, the lower their academic attainment: O’Brian et al, Stuttering severity and educational attainment, Journal of Fluency Disorders 36 (2011) 86–92.
 DOI: 10.1016/j.jfludis.2011.02.006.
 It is not suggested people who stammer are less intelligent, but the finding may be due to barriers in the education system.

 Arriving at the building

 Possible adjustments are suggested below.
-However, if the job candidate is at a substantial (i.e. more than minor or trivial) disadvantage in an oral interview even with adjustments, alternatives such as written responses should be considered, even if a job requires oral skills.
+However, if the job candidate is at a substantial (ie more than minor or trivial) disadvantage in an oral interview even with adjustments, alternatives such as written responses (below) should be considered, even if a job requires oral skills.
 As discussed under that link, a disadvantage may exist even if the person sounds fairly fluent.

 This will be appropriate for some, and perhaps many, people who stammer.
-An example of a possible reasonable adjustment given by British Stammering Association is “Additional time or no time limit for interviews’: Reasonable adjustments (stamma.org).
+An example of a possible reasonable adjustment given by British Stammering Association is “Additional time or no time limit for interviews”: Reasonable adjustments (stamma.org).

 How much extra time is required to compensate for the person’s disadvantage will obviously depend on the person.
 Some people who stammer take very much longer to speak, some do not.
 The legal duty is, broadly, to take reasonable steps (which may include additional adjustments as well as extra time) to avoid the disadvantage compared with non-disabled people.

 Oral interview: awareness of interviewers

-- people who stammer may hold back from expressing themselves fully, e.g. may not answer interview questions fully, because of fear of stammering or the effort of speaking.
-This may well be an indication that the person needs further adjustments – see below Limited responses;
+- People who stammer may hold back from expressing themselves fully, eg may not answer interview questions fully, because of fear of stammering or the effort of speaking.
+This may well be an indication that the person needs further adjustments – see below Limited responses.

-- don’t say things like “we have a certain amount of time”, which puts time pressure on the person.
+- Don’t say things like “we have a certain amount of time”, which puts time pressure on the person.

 - It is very possible that the person will communicate more easily in the work situation than in the interview, even if the work situation might be seen as ‘more challenging’.
 A person who stammers will often be even more stressed by an interview than other interviewees, and this will often exacerbate the stammer, or his attempts to hide it.
-He may come across as reticent, hesitant or confused, and use strategies mentioned above such as fillers or substituting words, to help mask the stammer.
-Interviewers need to concentrate on what the person is saying rather than how he says it, and focus on how the person would be in the job – see below Oral interview: not appropriate to assess workplace communication – rather than necessarily how he is in the interview.
+He may come across as reticent, hesitant or confused, and use strategies mentioned above such as fillers or substituting words to help mask the stammer.
+Interviewers should concentrate on what the person is saying rather than how he says it, and focus on how the person would be in the job – see below Oral interview: not appropriate to assess workplace communication – rather than necessarily how he is in the interview.